Today we will be looking at running the web app on a custom domain.

 If you scroll to the bottom, you'll see the

-These are the settings we need for our domain host.
+domain ownership section.
+These are the settings we need for our domain host:

 The txt is optional, it seems, I only did the CNAME, and that worked well.

-Adding the Azure records with your domain registrar permalink
+Adding the Azure CNAME records to your domain registrar permalink

 This section is going to be different for wherever your domain is hosted.

-My domain is linked to Netlify, so this might be different than your domain.
+My domain is hosted on Netlify, so this might be different than your host.